Intuitionistic Type Theory

 3.8 The Axiom of Choice is a Theorem

-The following form of the axiom of choice is an immediate consequence of the BHK-interpretation of the intuitionistic quantifiers, and is easily proved in intuitionistic type theory:
+The following form of the axiom of choice (the type-theoretic axiom of choice) is an immediate consequence of the BHK-interpretation of the intuitionistic quantifiers, and is easily proved in intuitionistic type theory:

 \[(\Pi x {:} A. \Sigma y {:} B. C) \rightarrow \Sigma f {:} (\Pi x {:} A. B).
 C[y := f\,x]\]